-Martin is a co-author of 'Eyes on eCom Law,' a blog that reports on legal developments of interest to direct marketers and online sellers.
+Martin serves on the firm's Management Committee.
+He is a co-author of 'Eyes on eCom Law,' a blog that reports on legal developments of interest to direct marketers and online sellers.
 He also co-writes a blog for members of the American Catalog Mailers Association on tax and privacy issues.

 University of Illinois (B.S., with high honors, 1972; J.D., with distinction, 1975); University of Stockholm, Sweden (Masters of Law, 1976).